 Intended outcome Success criteria To improve language skills in early years and year 1 - especially subject specific vocabulary to support reading skills. % of children meeting ELG in reading moves closer to national. % of children passing phonics screening has no gap and the gap with national diminishes.
 Increased opportunities for writing at length across the curriculum.
-To continue to provide rich experiences for children to widen their life chances and develop/ aid the opportunity to develop life skills and the vocabulary to articulate.
+Pupils make at least expected progress in reading, writing and maths Reduced gap in attainment of PP and Non PP. Pupils access a range of interventions to meet their needs, including speech and language.
+Reduced gap in attainment of PP and Non PP. To continue to provide rich experiences for children to widen their life chances and develop/ aid the opportunity to develop life skills and the vocabulary to articulate.
 Continual progress of all children can be seen at termly review meetings.
 Increase parental engagement to encourage aspirations.
 Parents engage regularly with the school and discussions at parent consultations promote aspirations for the future.
 All pupils have range of experiences available to them during their time at Carterhatch Infant School.
 All children are enabled to participate in the full diary of activities, and are able to talk and write about these experiences.
 Improve attendance rates of disadvantaged pupils to ensure they are in line with other pupils within the school and nationally.
 Improve the punctuality of PP Pupils.
 Increase PP attendance in line with non PP children.
 Improve punctuality rates.
 Extend outreach to identified families, revisit how families are identified to ensure this is the best way.
 Identified children and families are monitored tracked and supported wherever possible.